-There you are.
-Sitting at the start of a new project, trying to make order and meaning out of everything that needs to get done.
-How much time do you spend scratching your head, wondering what to do next – or how to even how and where to start?
+You’re eager to start a new project and jump right in without trying to make order out of and find meaning in everything that needs to get done.
+How much time do you spend scratching your head, wondering what to do next or even how or where to start?

-Identify all the work items that are part of your project.
-This includes emails, open tasks in your project management tool, scribbled notes, you name it.
+Identify all the work items that are part of your project, including emails, open tasks in your project management tool, and scribbled notes.
 Next, organize all these pieces and prioritize them as tasks that are part of your project.
 If you’re stuck on the prioritizing part, ask yourself the following questions:

 - Which one has the most immediate hard deadline?

-- Which task will make the most positive impact if it’s finished ASAP?
+- Which task will make the most positive effect if it is finished ASAP?

-- Are any of these dependent on another one being completed first?
+- Are any of these tasks dependent on another one being completed first?

 - Are you dependent on another person completing something else before you can start?

-- Is there a task that you just have to get off your plate to clear your mind and move forward?
+- Is there a task that you must get off your plate to clear your mind and move forward?

-Outline or list the steps necessary to complete each task.
-Ask yourself:
+Outline or list the necessary steps to complete each task.
+Ask yourself these questions:

-- What are all the tasks and micro-tasks that need to be done to complete this?
+- What are all the tasks and microtasks that must be done to complete this?

-- Who needs to weigh in, contribute, QA or sign off on the work?
+- Who needs to weigh in on, contribute to, perform a quality assurance check on, or sign off on the work?

-Commit to being as organized as possible – and finding a structure that fits you, your team and the project.
-This could take some trial and error but being organized is a process.
-A good place to start is using a collaborative project management tool where collected work can live, be organized and accessible to other team members.
-At LiquidPlanner we prioritize all the work in the order we think we can actually get to each item, and complete it.
-The bottom line is, you need a place where you and your team members reference a project and all the work involved, and know what’s going on at any time.
+Commit to being as organized as possible and to finding a structure that fits you, your team, and the project.
+This could take some trial and error, but being organized is a process.
+A good place to start is by using a collaborative project management tool where collected work can live, stay organized, and be accessible to other team members.
+You need a place where you and your team members can reference a project and all the work involved while knowing what’s going on at any time.

 Our memories need a good refreshing to stay organized.
-Plus, a review might give us fresh insight on what needs to get done, reprioritized or reorganized.
-Set a time (Friday afternoon, Sunday evening, Monday morning) to review work items.
-This not only keeps your mind fresh but also helps you see all the things that are part a bigger project and vision.
-Change happens, so you’re probably making tweaks and updates to a lot of tasks in the course of a week.
-The review process helps you stay on top of the moving lifeforce of your work.
+Plus, a review might give us fresh insight into what needs to get done, reprioritized, or reorganized.
+Set a time each week, such as every Friday afternoon or Monday morning, to review work items.
+This not only keeps your mind fresh but also helps you see all the things that are part of a bigger project and vision.
+Change happens, so you’re probably updating a lot of tasks in the course of a week.
+This review process will help you stay on top of your moving work.

-Now that you’ve got the first four stages done, it’s time to take action – pull the trigger, press publish, deliver the final product.
-So, what do you do right now?
-Here are four things to consider for the doing part, based on David Allen’s GTD methodology:
+Now that you’ve completed the first four steps, it’s time to take action.
+Pull the trigger; press publish; deliver the final product.
+What do you do right now?

-- Priority: After you answer steps 1 – 3, start working on the highest priority item.
+- Priority.
+After answering the first three questions, start working on the highest priority item.